AlvaroCalo/hotel/README.md

         * First row, one columns
             * A picture in the left side and online reservation in the right side
         * Second row: a picture gallery preview with click to bigger pictures
+* Guest rooms
+    * Two rows with three columns each with pictures of rooms and a brief description.
+Using cards an lorem ipsum
 * Menus
     * Navbar a footbar
     * An intro paragraph